Stuffed cabbage rolls sometimes associated with old people's food in Sweden

-About 300 years ago, King Carl XII of Sweden went into war.
-You see, in those times head of states were the master and commander and as such they stood in the front lines with weapons in hand.
-He conquered some, lost more, but no matter how well he did in war, he was tired of the Swedish food at the time.
-Pretty much guts boiled in blood, and cream of wheat.
-As he fought in Turkey, he came across something marvellous.
-Finely chopped meat (this was before the grinder was invented) rolled into vine leaves.
-Wait a minute, the king thought, can you really do this?
-Wrap good stuff in good stuff and cook it?
+About 300 years ago, Swedish King Carl XII went into war.
+You see, in those times, head of states were the master and commander and as such they stood in the front lines with weapons in hand.
+He conquered some, lost more, but no matter how well he did in war, he was tired of Swedish food.
+Basically guts boiled in blood and wheat cream.
+As he fought in Turkey, he came across something marvelous.
+Finely chopped meat rolled into vine leaves.
+Wait a minute, the king thought, can you really wrap good stuff in good stuff and cook it?
 So he brought the recipe back to Sweden.
 In lack of vine leaves, his royal chefs used white cabbage.
-And the kåldolme became a popular Swedish dish.
+Kåldolmar became a popular Swedish dish.
 “Kål” means cabbage in Swedish.
-“Dolme” derives from the Turkish word “dolma” that means ‘stuffed’.
+“Dolme” derives from the Turkish word “dolma”, meaning ‘stuffed’.
 Dolme can also be slang for penis, in case you’re wondering.

 There are tons of recipes for kåldolmar.
 Some call for rice, others don’t.
 Some attempt to vary the dish by using kale instead of white cabbage.
 Wait, I know you’re thinking “hipster” when you hear kale, but that’s just true for the US.
 Swedes have been using kale for more than a hundred years.
 There’s no right and wrong here, vary the dish any way you find suits you.
 I’ve chosen a very basic recipe, a classic kåldolme if you will.
 I’m thinking “classic Swedish” might be exotic enough for none-swedes.

 As for the lingonberry jam, you can buy it at IKEA.
 Don’t.
 Make it yourself, it looks and tastes so much better.
 Yields 6 portions for hungry people.
 Even more if part of a multi-course dinner.